Los Angeles Wrongful Termination Attorneys Fighting For You

 Will my employer have to give me back pay for the time I was fired?

 Yes, back pay is a standard component of wrongful termination settlements.
 This compensation covers wages and salary you would have earned from the date of termination until the resolution of your case.
-California law entitles you to interest on these unpaid wages, and in some cases, you may be awarded “front pay” if reinstatement isn’t feasible.
-Your attorney will calculate these amounts precisely when building your case.
+California law entitles you to interest on these unpaid wages, and in some cases, you can receive “front pay” if reinstatement isn’t feasible.
+Your wrongful termination attorney will calculate these amounts precisely when building your case.

-Can I get compensation for my lost benefits?
+Can a wrongful termination attorney get me compensation for my lost benefits?

 Absolutely.
 Compensation for lost benefits is recoverable in wrongful termination cases, including:

-• Other perks like company car or phone
+- Other perks such as company car or phone

-Your attorney will work with financial experts to calculate the monetary value of these benefits to ensure you receive full compensation for everything you lost due to the wrongful termination.
+Your wrongful termination attorney will work with financial experts to calculate the monetary value of these benefits to ensure you receive full compensation for everything you lost due to the wrongful termination.

-Will I get my job back if I win a wrongful termination case?
+Will I get my job back if a wrongful termination attorney wins my case?

 Reinstatement is possible but uncommon in wrongful termination cases.
-Most employees prefer not to return to a hostile workplace, and courts recognize this reality.
+Most employees prefer not to return to a hostile workplace; courts recognize this reality.
 Instead, monetary compensation typically serves as the remedy.
-However, if you wish to be reinstated, this can be negotiated during settlement discussions.
+However, if you wish to return to your job, you can negotiate that during settlement discussions.
 The decision ultimately depends on your preferences, the workplace environment and whether a productive employment relationship can be restored.

 Can I file for wrongful termination and workplace discrimination at the same time?